WHY IT’S IMPORTANT TO LEARN GERMAN IN BERLIN

 4) Using Technology

 Try troubleshooting a jammed printer that only has a menu in German.
-At work in Canada, I could handle printers like a pro.
+At work in Canada, I used to able to handle printers like a pro.
 Here, I stare blankly at the screen and attempt to solve the problem by pushing random buttons (which always works) or opening up the printer looking for the jammed paper, getting toner ink all over myself in the process.
-Of course, I’d usually end up making the problem worse and frustrating my co-workers who had stuff to print as well.
-In the end, I had to beg for their assistance and, by their request, write down the step-by-step instructions to solve the problem on my own the next time.
-Not embarrassing at all.
+Of course, I usually end up making the problem worse and frustrating my co-workers who have stuff to print as well.
+In the end, I usually beg for assistance.
+At some point though, my colleagues forced me to write down the step-by-step instructions to solve any and all printer related problems on my own.
+Not embarrassing at all. 💀

-Some companies don’t always have laptops with American keyboards.
+There are also some companies who don’t offer laptops with American or International keyboards.
 So instead of QWERTY, you get QWERTZ.
-While there are some workarounds you can employ, using a keyboard you’re not comfortable with is awkward as <bleep>.
+While there are some workarounds you can employ, using a keyboard you’re not comfortable with is awkward af.
 While learning German, it’s recommended that you also practice using a German keyboard so you can use it as effortlessly as you would another keyboard.

 5) Interacting With Others